Ygnacio Palomares Adobe

 The Ygnacio Palomares Adobe, also known as Adobe de Palomares, is a one-story adobe brick structure in Pomona, California, built between 1850 and 1855 as a residence for Don Ygnacio Palomares.
 It was abandoned in the 1880s and was left to the elements until it was acquired by the City of Pomona in the 1930s.
 In 1939, the adobe was restored in a joint project of the City of Pomona, the Historical Society of Pomona Valley and the Works Project Administration.
 Since 1940, it has been open to the public as a museum on life in the Spanish and Mexican ranchos.
 It was listed on the National Register of Historic Places in 1971.
 Of the more than 400 sites in Los Angeles County that have been listed on the National Register, fewer than ten received the distinction prior to the Ygnacio Palomares Adobe.

 History and architecture

 Rancho San Jose

 The Ygancio Palomares Adobe, built between 1850 and 1855, was once the center of the sprawling 22000 acre Rancho San Jose.
 The Rancho San Jose consisted of land taken from the Mission San Gabriel in 1834 as part of the Mexican government's secularization decree.
 In 1837, Mexican Governor Juan Bautista Alvarado granted the land to Ygnacio Palomares and Ricardo Vejar, both Californio sons of New Spain natives.
-The Rancho San Jose operated by Dons Palomares and Vejar covered land that now forms the communities of Pomona, LaVerne, San Dimas, Diamond Bar, Azusa, Covina, Walnut, Glendora, and Claremont.
+The Rancho San Jose operated by Dons Palomares and Vejar covered land that now forms the communities of Pomona, La Verne, San Dimas, Diamond Bar, Azusa, Covina, Walnut, Glendora, and Claremont.
 Palomares initially lived in "La Casa Primera", an earlier adobe which is also operated by the Historical Society of Pomona Valley.